Spontaneous symmetry breaking: Dynamical symmetry breaking

 Dynamical symmetry breaking (DSB) is a special form of spontaneous symmetry breaking in which the ground state of the system has reduced symmetry properties compared to its theoretical description (i.e., Lagrangian).

 Dynamical breaking of a global symmetry is a spontaneous symmetry breaking, which happens not at the (classical) tree level (i.e., at the level of the bare action), but due to quantum corrections (i.e., at the level of the effective action).

 Dynamical breaking of a gauge symmetry is subtler.
-In conventional spontaneous gauge symmetry breaking, there exists an unstable Higgs particle in the theory, which drives the vacuum to a symmetry-broken phase (i.e, electroweak interactions.)
+In conventional spontaneous gauge symmetry breaking, there exists an unstable Higgs particle in the theory, which drives the vacuum to a symmetry-broken phase (see electroweak interactions).
 In dynamical gauge symmetry breaking, however, no unstable Higgs particle operates in the theory, but the bound states of the system itself provide the unstable fields that render the phase transition.
 For example, Bardeen, Hill, and Lindner published a paper that attempts to replace the conventional Higgs mechanism in the Standard Model by a DSB that is driven by a bound state of top-antitop quarks.
 (Such models, in which a composite particle plays the role of the Higgs boson, are often referred to as "Composite Higgs models".)
 Dynamical breaking of gauge symmetries is often due to creation of a fermionic condensate – e.g., the quark condensate, which is connected to the dynamical breaking of chiral symmetry in quantum chromodynamics.
 Conventional superconductivity is the paradigmatic example from the condensed matter side, where phonon-mediated attractions lead electrons to become bound in pairs and then condense, thereby breaking the electromagnetic gauge symmetry.

 In condensed matter physics

 Most phases of matter can be understood through the lens of spontaneous symmetry breaking.
 For example, crystals are periodic arrays of atoms that are not invariant under all translations (only under a small subset of translations by a lattice vector).
 Magnets have north and south poles that are oriented in a specific direction, breaking rotational symmetry.
-In addition to these examples, there are a whole host of other symmetry-breaking phases of matter — including nematic phases of liquid crystals, charge- and spin-density waves, superfluids, and many others.
+In addition to these examples, there are a whole host of other symmetry-breaking phases of matter—including nematic phases of liquid crystals, charge- and spin-density waves, superfluids, and many others.

 There are several known examples of matter that cannot be described by spontaneous symmetry breaking, including: topologically ordered phases of matter, such as fractional quantum Hall liquids, and spin-liquids.
 These states do not break any symmetry, but are distinct phases of matter.
 Unlike the case of spontaneous symmetry breaking, there is not a general framework for describing such states.